d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 The [cuda-convnet](https://code.google.com/archive/p/cuda-convnet/) code
-was good enough that for several years it was the industry standard and powered the first couple years of the deep learning boom.
+was good enough that for several years it was the industry standard and powered the first couple of years of the deep learning boom.

 ## AlexNet